caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 - On both sides, for a substring match (`*/contains/*`)
 - In the middle, for a globular match (`/accounts/*/info`)

+The request path is URL-decoded, lowercased (to be case insensitive), and cleaned (to collapse doubled-up slashes and directory traversal dots) before matching.
+For example `/foo*` will also match `/FOO`, `//foo` and `/%2F/foo`.

 Multiple `path` matchers will be OR'ed together.

 ---